What better way to obtain ideas for your blog than straight from the horse’s mouth?

 While answering a very niche question may help one user, it may be so niche that the volume is not worth the time spent creating the post.

-That decision, however, is up to you.
-If you have a knowledge base or FAQ archive where you answer these types of questions, then it would be a great addition for future use.
+If you have a knowledge base or FAQ archive that answers these types of questions, it would be a great addition for future use.

-Service-specific FAQs: Questions like “How long does it take to install a garden fence?” or “Do I need email marketing?” are great options, as the intent behind the question is clear, making it easy to formulate an answer that aligns with your business’s positioning.
+Questions like “How long does it take to install a garden fence?” or “Do I need email marketing?” are great options, as the intent behind the question is clear, making it easy to formulate an answer that aligns with your business’s positioning.

-Comparison-style Questions: Questions like “Is WordPress better than Squarespace for a business website?” or “Is blogging more valuable than social media marketing?” allow you to dive deeper into a topic and give your authoritative view.
+Questions like “Is WordPress better than Squarespace for a business website?” or “Is blogging more valuable than social media marketing?” allow you to dive deeper into a topic and give your authoritative view.
 These don’t necessarily have a “yes or no” answer, but they allow you to be transparent with your content and generate trust.

 How to Turn a Single FAQ Into a Full Blog Post